BMW 7 Series (G11): Engines

-The powertrain line-up consists of a 4.4 litre V8 engine and three engines from BMW's modular B-series engine architecture—two 3.0 litre inline-six engines in petrol and diesel form, as well a 2.0 litre inline-four engine including the hybrid model designated as 740e/740Le, or 730i/730Li for the petrol version.
+The powertrain line-up consists of a 4.4 litre V8 engine and three engines from BMW's modular B-series engine architecture—two 3.0 litre inline-six engines in petrol and diesel form, as well a 2.0 litre inline-four engine including the hybrid model designated as 740e/740Le, 730i/730Li for the petrol version and 725d/725Ld for diesel version.
 Initially, each model can be equipped with all-wheel drive and is mated to an 8-speed Steptronic ZF automatic transmission.
 The 750i/750Li, 740i/740Li, 740d/740Ld and 750d/750Ld models are optionally available with the all-wheel drive option xDrive.
 The transmission can be optionally linked with the satellite navigation system that provides the transmission with geographical data to adjust shift timing in relation to current driving conditions.

-The G11 is the first 7 Series generation to feature a plug-in hybrid variant, called the 740e iPerformance.
+The G11/G12 is the first 7 Series generation to feature a plug-in hybrid variant, called the 740e/740Le iPerformance.
 This new model effectively replaces the rather undersold ActiveHybrid 7, which evolved from a 750i based mild hybrid to a 740i based full hybrid in 2014 post-LCI (Life Cycle Impulse) variant.
-The 740e is marketed as a BMW iPerformance car, not as a member of the BMW i sub-brand.
+The 740e/740Le is marketed as a BMW iPerformance car, not as a member of the BMW i sub-brand.

 Special editions

 740e/740Le iPerformance

 In February 2016, BMW announced the introduction of the "iPerformance" model designation, which was to be given to all BMW plug-in hybrid vehicles from July 2016.
 The aim is to provide a visible indicator of the transfer of technology from BMW i to the BMW core brand.
-The new designation will be used first on the plug-in hybrid variants of the latest BMW 7 Series, the BMW 740e iPerformance being the first of such plug-in hybrids.
+The new designation will be used first on the plug-in hybrid variants of the latest BMW 7 Series, the BMW 740e/740Le iPerformance being the first of such plug-in hybrids.

 The 740e iPerformance was unveiled at the 2016 Geneva International Motor Show, together with the new BMW M760Li xDrive and the BMW i8 Protonic Red Edition special-edition model.
-Sales of the 740e iPerformance began in Germany in July 2016.
+Sales of the 740e/740Le iPerformance began in Germany in July 2016.

-The 740e iPerformance features the same drivetrain as the BMW X5 xDrive40e plug-in hybrid, and has an all-electric range is 25 mi, dropping to 23 mi in the xDrive version, both under the New European Driving Cycle (NEDC).
+The 740e/740Le iPerformance features the same drivetrain as the BMW X5 xDrive40e plug-in hybrid, and has an all-electric range is 25 mi, dropping to 23 mi in the xDrive version, both under the New European Driving Cycle (NEDC).
 Under the EPA test cycle, the all-electric range was rated at 14 mi.
-According to EPA, the 740 burns some petrol during the first 14 mi, so the actual all-electric range varies between 0 and 14 mi.
+According to EPA, the 740e/740Le burns some petrol during the first 14 mi, so the actual all-electric range varies between 0 and 14 mi.